Using Markdown to format content in Whitehall publisher.

 There is some Markdown which is only to be used for the manual format.

-You can create a list which shows only the first n items (including attachments), with a link to open the others, eg to show the first item.
+You can create a list which shows only the first n items (including attachments), with a link to open the others, for example to show the first item.
 This is the Markdown you’ll need to use:

 * item 1